-Compared to 2016, the number of times that power was interrupted decreased by 0.17 to an average of 1.07 outages per customer in 2017.
+Compared to 2017, the average number of times that power was interrupted decreased by 0.18 to an average of 0.89 outages per customer in 2018.

-The scorecard target for outage statistics is Brantford Power's own average 2012 to 2016 performance.
-The average number of interruptions to a customer during this time period is 0.86.
-Brantford Power's 2017 results represent an increase over that target average of 0.21 outages per customer.
+The scorecard target for outage interruptions is based on Brantford Power's own average performance from 2012 to 2016.
+The average number of interruptions to a customer during this time period was 0.86.
+Brantford Power's 2018 results represent an increase over that target average of 0.03 outages per customer.

 Brantford Power has identified initiatives that are expected to reduce the frequency of outages experienced by its customers.
-Specifically, Brantford Power will install equipment on its longer feeders to improve voltage characteristics, install additional automated reclose switches to reduce the number of customers impacted by faults on a feeder, and plans to install an outage management system to improve internal and external communications during outages.
+Specifically, Brantford Power will continue to install equipment on its longer feeders to improve voltage characteristics, install additional automated reclose switches to reduce the number of customers impacted by faults on a feeder, install switching devices that will enable automatic fault isolation and restoration and plans to install an outage management system to improve internal and external communications during outages.